Mister Rogers' Neighborhood season 28

-The following is a list of episodes from the twenty-eighth season of the PBS series, Mister Rogers' Neighborhood, which aired in 1998.
+The following is a list of episodes from the twenty-eighth season of the PBS series, Mister Rogers' Neighborhood, which aired between February and August 1998.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Giving and Receiving)

 Rogers visits Eric Carle, author and illustrator of children's books.
 Mr. McFeely shows a videotape on how fortune cookies are made.
 A Spanish-speaking "Fortune Cookie Man" makes his debut in the Neighborhood of Make-Believe.